-Bela Lugosi had a two-picture contract with Universal, and it was naturally expected that he would star in whatever horror film they picked to followed Dracula.
+Bela Lugosi had a contract with Universal, and it was naturally expected that he would star in whatever horror film they picked to followed Dracula.
 Bela himself wasn’t so sure, and his hesitation may have cost him in the long run.

 Born in Lugos, Hungary in 1882 as Bela Blasko, Lugosi dropped out of school and entered the theatrical world in his late teens.
 He appeared in numerous plays for small touring companies (including lots of Hungarian translations of Shakespeare, and classics like Faust and Cyrano de Bergerac) before finally establishing himself in 1913 at the National Theatre in Budapest.
 His acting career was interrupted by World War I. Serving in the Austo-Hungarian army, Lugosi fought on the snowy Russian front for almost two years.
 Returning to the National Theatre, Lugosi graduated to leading roles (including Jesus Christ in 1916’s The Passion, pictured above).
 He also made several silent films in 1917 under the name Arizsted Olt.
 Other stage names came and went, but he finally settled on “Lugosi,” after his hometown.